jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

 6. New Business:

     Withdrawal of membership, [Connie Williams].
-Meeting accepts and write up a seperate minute and send to her.
-Meeting accepts this withdrawl.
+Meeting accepts and write up a separate minute and send to her.
+Meeting accepts this withdrawal.
 Can still be member of the wider community of Religious Society of Friends.
 We have received a letter from [Connie Williams].

 7. Announcements: